 MORGAN JONES PARK in Caerphilly is in the Green Flag Award winning park, the aqua splash pad is a perfect summer play experience and certainly lives up to its name of the ‘Wetter The Better.’
 Away from the water they have, a maze (leave plenty of time to get out), and a wildflower meadow.

-The splash pad at Morgan Jones Park will get a £15,000 upgrade before it reopens to the public.
+The splash pad at Morgan Jones Park was due a £15,000 upgrade before it reopened to the public.

 For more information and times, just head to their site here.
 MORGAN JONES PARK

 PENCOEDTRE SPLASH PARK

 PENCOEDTRE SPLASH PARK in Barry is one of so many attractions in the town and on the island.
 Plenty of water, of course but also a play area for the toddlers, a basketball court and skate park.